filecoin-project/venus/CONTRIBUTING.md

 ## Conventions and Style

 There are always exceptions but generally:
+ * Comments:
+   * **Use precise language.**
+     * NO: "Actor is the builtin actor responsible for individual accounts".
+What does "responsible for" mean?
+What is an *individual* account?
+     * YES: "Actor represents a user's account, holding its balance and nonce.
+A message from a user is sent from their account actor."
+   * If there is a concept in the code, define it.
+Precisely.
+   * Use complete sentences.
+With punctuation.
+   * Comments shouldn't just say what the thing does, they should briefly say *why* it might be called or *how* it is used.
+     * NO: "flushAndCache flushes and caches the input tipset's state"
+     * YES: "flushAndCache flushes and caches the input tipset's state.
+It is called after successfully running messages to persist state changes."
  * Accessors: `Foo(), SetFoo()`
  * Predicates: `isFoo()`
  * Variable names